IHE/QRPH.CCG/input/pagecontent/CCG_v2_x2.md

 ### Scope

-Transaction QRPH-62 Retrieve Guideline is used to download and ingest a CCG that has been published to a Guideline Repository.
+Transaction Retrieve Guideline \[QRPH-62\] is used to download and ingest a CCG that has been published to a Guideline Repository.
 The query parameters denote the specific CCG.
 The transaction response is the CCG package (FHIR IG) that meets the search criteria.
-The transaction content and behaviour related to this content will depend upon the [Common Content Model](CCG_v1_actor.html#common-content-model) option to which the Guideline Publisher, Guideline Engine and Guideline Repository actors claim conformance.
+The transaction content and behavior related to this content will depend upon the [Common Content Model](CCG_v1_actor.html#common-content-model) option to which the Guideline Publisher, Guideline Engine and Guideline Repository actors claim conformance.

-### Actor roles
+### Actor Roles

 | **Actor** | **Role** |
 |----|----|